-Madison Carr, Simmy Vig, and Fares Elkhayyat, Psychology Student Ambassadors
+Madison Carr and LeMarcus Echoles, Psychology Student Ambassadors

 Madison is a psychology student who is part of a lab research team in her department.
 She reaches out into the community to learn more about mental health and to be of service to people needing care.
 She’s also a member off the Swahili Club, Skyping with people from Tanzania so that the club members have practice with conversation.
 Madison is a McNair Program Scholar.

 Why did you decide to major in psychology?

 Psychology allows me to help those who may not be able to help themselves through research and application.
 I love making other people more comfortable with talking about some of their own cognitive, developmental, or social issues.

 How does your sociology minor figure into your major?

 There’s no better way to study the world and people in it than to study sociology.
 Sociology helps me understand the individuals that I plan to study and helped me take into account other factors that may play a role in their coping and healing processes.

 Do you do any community service?

 I’m a mentor to students as part of the Most Mentoring Program.
 One of my roles is to inform them about all the resources that UM has to offer.
 I’m also involved with Relay for Life, which helps raise funds for breast cancer, and I’m involved with Memory Makers, which offers socialization to people with memory loss.